cicorias/Castle-Winbuntu/README.md

 ##### **Make sure you are either using the `ssh-copy-id` utility, or doing a `cat id_rsa.pub >> authorized_keys` from the original .pub file and NOT simply copy/pasting from Outlook, etc.**
 Even after *painstakingly* examining the output of `ssh user@host -vvvvvvvvvvvvvvvvv` for clues, I was unable to figure out where Outlook had seemingly done it's "smart" formatting on an ssh public key that an end-user had copy/pasted into an email.
 Unless you want to go through the unnecessary motions of checking every link in this particular chain, I'd recommend you *insist* (gently, of course) that any public keys you intend on placing on a host arrive in a "tamper-resistant" `.pub` file ;)
 ##### **Oh, also, as of OpenSSH 7.0 ssh-dss keys don't work anymore.
 This has apparently been the case for at least a couple years now.
-Oddly, I have only really found this modest article discussing it here: https://meyering.net/nuke-your-DSA-keys/ - which was written 7 years ago in 2010 - indicating the presence of an underlying vulnerability, and a *full five years before the release of OpenSSH 7.0* (released August, 2015) where DSA support was finally dropped entirely.
+Oddly, I have only really found this slender "article" discussing the issue here: https://meyering.net/nuke-your-DSA-keys/ - which was written 7 years ago in 2010 - indicating the presence of an underlying vulnerability, and a *full five years before the release of OpenSSH 7.0* (released August, 2015) where DSA support was finally dropped entirely.

 SSH port forwarding/tunneling also seems pretty broken on WSL (at the very least it doesn't seem able to integrate with any real mechanism for name to number resolution, i.e. the `/etc/hosts` seems as though it just gets ignored completely - or is perhaps less "authoritative"/susceptible to "interference" from the Windows-native "hosts" file.